LNewsome/Practice_Repo/README.md

 # Practice_Repo
-This is a practice for creating the a repository.
+This is a practice for creating a repository.